wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/3-set-up-collaboration-manager.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of Office 365 apps with Bookings highlighted.](../media/bookings.png)](../media/bookings.png#lightbox)

-1. If this is your first time using Bookings, you might be prompted with a **Get it now** button.
+1. If you're using Bookings for the first time, you might be prompted with a **Get it now** button.
 Select that button to continue.
-If you already have a Bookings business and need to create another one, select the arrow next to your currently active Bookings business and then select **New**.
+If you already have a Bookings business and need to create another one, select the arrow next to your currently active Bookings business, and then select **New**.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of Bookings with the arrow next to the existing Bookings business selected to reveal the New option.](../media/new-booking.png)](../media/new-booking.png#lightbox)